Ring-Fencing

 What is it?

-The banks that are being required by the UK government to undergo this restructuring, will be divided into a ring-fenced bank, for their UK personal and commercial clients, and a non-ring-fenced bank, for all other customers.
+The banks that have been required to undergo this restructuring by the UK government, have been divided into a ring-fenced bank, for UK personal and commercial clients; and a non-ring-fenced bank, for all other customers.

 In accordance with the new rules, customers in the Channel Islands and Isle of Man, cannot be included within the ring-fenced bank.